khanmaster/ansiblewithvagrant/README.md

 Since it uses SSH, it can very easily connect to clients using SSH-Keys, simplifying through the whole process.
 Client details, like hostnames or IP addresses and SSH ports, are stored in files called inventory files.
 Its actions/tasks are defined in YAML files called Playbooks
 # Why Ansible?
+## It is Vital to know why should we use Ansible

 With its simplicity, ease-of-use, broad compatibility with most major cloud, database, network, storage, and identity providers amongst other categories.
 Ansible has been a popular choice of Engineering teams for configuration-management since 2012.
-Ansible can be used as a source control tool. - No need to have scripting knowledge.
+Ansible can be used as a source control tool.
+- Best thing about Ansible is that you do not need to have advance scripting knowledge.

+## How does it fit into DevOps culture and practices
-The growing predominance of multi-cloud and hybrid cloud architectures, Ansible provides a common platform for enabling mature DevOps and infrastructure as code practices.
+- The growing predominance of multi-cloud and hybrid cloud architectures
+- Ansible provides a common platform for enabling mature DevOps and infrastructure as code practices.
-Ansible is easily integrated with higher-level orchestration systems, such as AWS Code-Build, Jenkins, or Red Hat.
+- Ansible is easily integrated with higher-level orchestration systems, such as AWS Code-Build, Jenkins, or Red Hat.

-## Best Practices -  Create a new Git hub repo for ansible
+## Best Practices -  Create a new Git Hub Repository for Ansible
-Create a cheat-sheet/go to guide for adhoc-commands, playbooks etc.
+- Create a cheat-sheet/go to guide for adhoc-commands, playbooks etc. this will build your Git Hub profile and history

+## Installation of Ubuntu 18.04 LTS on Windows
 Now we will install Ubuntu 18.04 LTS app on Windows Before we do that we need to enable some option on windows
 - Right click on PowerShell to open it as an admin and run below command
 - Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 ## Next:
-Type Microsoft Store on your search bar next to windows button on bottom left Search for Ubuntu 18.04 LTS– below snap is taken after it was installed
+- Type Microsoft Store on your search bar next to windows button on bottom left
+- Search for Ubuntu 18.04 LTS– below snap is taken after it was installed
 ![](Ubuntu.jpg)
 ## Follow installation steps
 Restart and login to Ubuntu

+# Installing Ansible on Ubuntu
 ## Now Lets start from scratch by installing Ansible on Ubuntu distribution of Linux

 - sudo apt-get update